-As a consumer, nearly every physical object you use on a day-to-day basis was, at some point, loaded on a pallet.
+As a consumer, nearly every physical object you use on a day-to-day basis was, at some point, loaded on a pallet, from boxes, to jugs, to bottles.
 Pallets are the simple, structural foundations used to ship loads of product all over the world.
 They are the commodities on which other commodities are shipped.
 Because pallets occupy such an integral part of our modern lives, they are among the most engineered and re-engineered products in existence.

 Pallets are manufactured in various sizes for various applications.
 Many pallet standards exist, as do many organizations which set these standards.
 Some organizations are concerned with strength of materials, some with pallet dimensions, some within specific industries, and so on.
 ISO sanctions six pallets, the most common of which in North America has dimensions of 40” x 48” (typically 5-6” in height).
 These pallets fit well in a standard ISO 40’ shipping container.
 In other parts of the world, like Europe, one will come across metrics pallets with similar, but different, dimensions as those in North America.
 Different shipping containers are sometimes used to maximize the load capacity with matric pallets.